-To test the constructive (theoretical) validity, ONTARGET company conducted a study, which was aimed to compare the results of the “Interpretation of information” battery tests with the results of Psytech (British company) tests, adapted for Russian-speaking respondents.
+To test the construct (theoretical) validity, ONTARGET conducted a study to compare the results of the Interpretation of information battery tests with the results from the tests of Psytech International (British company) adapted for Russian-speaking respondents.
 The study was conducted in 2013.

 Construct Validity of the SAPPHIRE Battery “Analysis of information”

-One of validity indicators of test battery is the correlation coefficient between the results of each test.
-Despite the fact that the results of verbal and numerical tests from “Analysis of information” battery are significantly related (which follows from the assumption of presence of general intelligence factor), correlation indicates that tests measure fundamentally different abilities.
+One of the validity indicators of the test battery is the correlation coefficient between the results of each test.
+Even though the results of verbal and numerical tests from the Analysis of information battery are related to a significant degree (which follows from the assumption of the G factor (general intelligence factor), the correlation of these tests indicates that they measure fundamentally different abilities.
 The study was conducted in 2015.

 Table 2.
 Internal correlations between ONTARGET battery tests.

-Criteria Validity of SCARLET Battery “Administration”
+Criteria Validity of the SCARLET Battery “Administration”

-Construct Validity of SCARLET Battery “Administration”
+Construct Validity of the SCARLET Battery “Administration”